CptPalindrome/HonBot/README.md

 - Optionally you can include a number after the word gandhi (i.e. h.gandhi 43) to select that quote.
 If it is outside the limit, either too low or too high, it will pull at random.

+### chris

+- Honbar puts out an *actually real* Fake Chris quote.

+### 8ball

+- Honbar will tell your fortune and answer your most burning yes no questions.
+Mostly just the second one.

 ### git

 - Posts the link to the git repo for HonBot's amazing source code & well formulated readme notes.
 AKA this!